-and problems with bowel control.
+Microscopic colitis (MC) is an inflammatory disease of the bowel.
+It is characterised by watery diarrhoea, usually accompanied by urgency and problems with bowel control.
+Often people have night-time symptoms and symptoms can be unrelenting.
 People affected often need to identify where toilets are when they leave the house, to avoid accidents.
-The condition can also cause abdominal pain, tiredness, dehydration and weight loss.
+In some cases, people are unable to leave the house at all due to the severity of their symptoms.
 Symptoms can be bad and lead to a substantial loss of quality of life.

-Microscopic colitis can be treated with small changes to the diet, a course of steroids or with symptom-relieving medicines.
+If symptoms continue then alternative diagnosis should be considered by your doctor, for example coeliac disease, lactose intolerance and bile acid diarrhoea.
 This strengthens the case for better diagnosis of this condition, which Guts UK hopes will happen through raising awareness among the public and health professionals.

 Guts UK’s vision is of a world where digestive diseases are better understood, better treated and where everyone who lives with one gets the support they need.
 We fund life-saving research into diseases of the gut, liver and pancreas.

 Champion our cause; help us fight digestive diseases and change the lives of millions of people in the UK by supporting our work today.